True Measures

 - If just

-is supplied, generate samples from the sequence at indices 0,...,n
+nis supplied, generate samples from the sequence at indices 0,...,n-1. - If

-are supplied, generate samples from the sequence at indicesn_min
+n_minandn_maxare supplied, generate samples from the sequence at indicesn_min,...,n_max-1. - If

-are supplied, then generate samples from the sequence at indicesn
+nandn_minare supplied, then generate samples from the sequence at indicesn,...,n_min-1.

 Parameters: